panda-official/TimeSwipe/doc/CommunicationProtocol.md

 obviously, as: `{"setting":value, ...}`, where `setting` must not be a name of any special setting.

+##### Remarks

+If writting of at least one setting is failed the entire operation is aborted and error is returned.
+Therefore, if an error occurs upon attempt to modify multiple settings at once, the values of some settings still remain unaffected!

 #### Special setting `basic`

 The special setting `basic` - is a subset of `all` settings that doesn't include